On Linear Learning with Manycore Processors: Related Work

-Regarding manycore machine learning, current machines, including KNL, are already widely used for deep learning, as standalone devices or within clusters~\cite{Gawande2017ScalingDL, You2017ScalingDL, DBLP:journals/corr/abs-1712-09388, Codreanu2017ScaleOF, jung2018partitioning}.
-A notable example is using TACC Stampede 2 cluster~\footnote{portal.tacc.utexas.edu/user-guides/stampede2} with a world record in training speed of ImageNet~\cite{You2017100epochIT}.
-SVM training on multicore and manycore architectures was proposed by~\citet{6877312}.
+Manycore machines, including KNL, are widely used for deep learning, as standalone devices or within clusters, e.g.~\cite{Gawande2017ScalingDL, You2017100epochIT}.
+SVM training on multicore and manycore architectures was proposed by You et al.~\citet{6877312}.
 The authors provide evaluation for Knights Corner (KNC) and Ivy Bridge, proving them to be competitive with GPUs.
 The LIBSVM library~\cite{Chang:2011:LLS:1961189.1961199} is implemented for both GPU~\cite{athanasopoulos2011gpu} and KNC~\cite{10.1007/978-3-319-73353-1_20}.
 All SVM implementations use the sequential minimization algorithm~\cite{sequential-minimal-optimization-a-fast-algorithm-for-training-support-vector-machines}.
-For training on large-scale linear models, a multi-core extension of LIBLINEAR~\cite{Fan:2008:LLL:1390681.1442794} was proposed by~\citet{Chiang:2016:PDC:2939672.2939826}. \citet{Rendle:2016:RLM:2939672.2939790} introduced coordinate descent for sparse data on distributed systems, achieving almost linear scalability: their approach can be applied to multi- and manycore.
-For k-means, a framework for manycore systems~\cite{bohm2017multi} as well as a KNL-specific implementation~\cite{al2018vectorized} are discussed.
-The latter reports a 22$\times$ speedup from the usage of AVX-512 and multithreading. \citet{abdulah2018tile} consider maximum-likelihood estimation on Intel processors, however, they show that an 18-core Haswell processor outperforms KNL.
+The library and its implementations are more fitted for kernel SVM than the linear version.
+For training on large-scale linear models, a multi-core extension of LIBLINEAR~\cite{Fan:2008:LLL:1390681.1442794} was proposed by Chiang et al.~\citet{Chiang:2016:PDC:2939672.2939826}.
+This library is tailored mainly for sparse data formats used e.g. in text classification.
+While~\cite{Chiang:2016:PDC:2939672.2939826, hsieh2015passcode} do not perform coordinate selection, they use techniques like shrinking benefitting from increasing sparsity of the output models.
+Rendle et al.~\citet{Rendle:2016:RLM:2939672.2939790} introduced coordinate descent for sparse data on distributed systems, achieving almost linear scalability: their approach can be applied to multi- and manycore.
+The existing open-source libraries support mainly sparse data and rarely implement CD models other than SVM or logistic regression.